Skip to content

 Alternatively, the food products can also be heated in the microwave for five minutes, submerging them in boiling water for six to 10 seconds or freezing them at zero degrees for four days.
 You can then sift the foods to remove the moths.

-Are Pantry Moths dangerous or harmful to Humans?
+Are Pantry Moths Harmful to Humans?

 Moths usually attack human food.
 As discussed earlier, some moths are not harmful, while others pose a real threat to human existence.